MicrosoftDocs/customer-voice/fp-docs/troubleshoot.md

 ## Error while setting up a user in default environment

+When a user signs in to Microsoft Forms Pro in the default environment, security roles are assigned to the user.
+If any error occurs during the role assignment, see if you fall under any of the following categories and resolve the error accordingly:

 |Error|Resolution|
 |-----|----------|
 |User does not have a license|Assign an appropriate license to the user in Active Directory.|